Day cares are reopening. But they can only serve small groups and fear for their survival.

 Kang said the District budgeted $115 million again on the child-care sector this fiscal year and will spend any of those allocated funds not used for subsidies in the sector.

-Mayor Muriel E. Bowser (D) announced this month she would allocate an additional $5 million in relief to day-care operators.
+D.C.
+Mayor Muriel E. Bowser (D) announced this month that she would allocate an additional $5 million in relief to day-care operators.
 The city is operating emergency day cares and has a hotline that parents can call to connect them with open child-care slots.

 “We know that the needs of our families are shifting and that is the main impetus of our switch,” said Kang, whose agency oversees the child-care sector.
 “We are trying to evolve our supports to be the most impactful for our providers, but we recognize the challenges of it as well.”